cujojs/rest/docs/interceptors.md

 `rest/interceptor/location` ([src](../interceptor/location.js))

 Follows the `Location` header, returning the response of the subsequent request.
 Browsers will typically automatically follow the location header for redirect in the 300s range, however, they will not follow the Location for a response in the 200s range.
 Other clients may not follow 300s redirects.
-This interceptor will always follow a redirect for the original request.
+This interceptor will always follow a redirect for the original request by default.
+If configured with `code` the response status code has to be equal or greater than `code` the be treated as a redirect.

 Subsequent redirects can be automatically followed by including this interceptor twice in the client chain.
 However, in this situation, redirect loops will not be detected.